 This figure adds social impacts-monetized estimates of health benefits and avoided climate damage-to evaluation of the effects of individual policies.
+Data labels are rounded to two significant figures.
+Source: California EPS

 Figure 12 also shows a slight reordering of relative advantage.
 When social impacts are accounted for, the zero emission vehicle policy swaps places with building electrification, emerging as the most beneficial of all policy enhancements.
-This result follows from the somewhat greater health benefits of reduced gasoline and diesel combustion compared to the avoided natural gas combustion from building electrification.36
+This result follows from the somewhat greater health benefits of reduced gasoline and diesel combustion compared to the avoided natural gas combustion from building electrification.37